WDI-SEA/react-explainer/README.md

 ---
 # Class Based Components vs Functional Components

-With the release of React 16.8, there are now two ways to declare components in React: Class Based or Functionaly.
+With the release of React 16.8, there are now two ways to declare components in React: Class Based or Functionally.

 Most major updates to languages or frameworks take multiple years for popular adoption to start, but with React, because the update was easy to implement and a substantial improvement in preformance/readability, popular adoption started almost imediately.

-This means a lot of companies are actively udating their React codebases to use functional components from class based ones; others continue to use class based components, and other, still, started with functional components entirely.
+This means a lot of companies are actively updating their React codebases to use functional components from class based ones; others continue to use class based components, and others, still, started with functional components entirely.

 Class Based Component | Functional Component
 --- | ---